radiantearth/stac-spec/item-spec/item-spec.md

 Note that in some cases the inheritance may not lead to the expected results if other semantics have been defined for the property.
 See the examples for `gsd` and `eo:bands` below.
-It also applies to some other fields such as `created` or `updated` (metadata-related timestamps get inherited and data-related timestamps are defined in assets).
+It also applies to some other fields such as `created` or `updated` (metadata-related timestamps would get inherited and mixed with data-related timestamps that are defined in assets).

 **It is important to note that the STAC API does not facilitate searching across Asset properties in this way, and this should be used sparingly.** It is primarily used to define properties at the Asset level that may be used during use of